scientificomputing/BRIDGE/README.md

 - **[BRIDGE tools and source code](https://github.com/galaxycomputationalchemistry/galaxy-tools-compchem)** :books: :wrench:
-  - First developed at the Scientific Computing Research Unit, the source code is developed and managed in collaboration with the [Galaxy computational chemistry team](https://github.com/galaxycomputationalchemistry) and is available [here](https://github.com/galaxycomputationalchemistry/galaxy-tools-compchem).
+  - First developed at the [Scientific Computing Research Unit](http://www.scientificomputing.com/), the source code is developed and managed in collaboration with the [Galaxy computational chemistry team](https://github.com/galaxycomputationalchemistry) and is available [here](https://github.com/galaxycomputationalchemistry/galaxy-tools-compchem).
 -  **[BRIDGE tools live on Galaxy](https://usegalaxy.eu/)** :rocket::star:
-   - In collaboration with the [Björn Grüning](https://github.com/bgruening) and the [Galaxy computational chemistry team](https://github.com/galaxycomputationalchemistry), these tools are available on [Galaxy Europe](https://usegalaxy.eu/) under the Chemical Toolbox section.
+   - In collaboration with [Björn Grüning](https://github.com/bgruening) and the [Galaxy computational chemistry team](https://github.com/galaxycomputationalchemistry), these tools are available on [Galaxy Europe](https://usegalaxy.eu/) under the Chemical Toolbox section.
 - **BRIDGE in a 'box'** :package:
 	- A Docker file ready to build, [see this repository](https://github.com/scientificomputing/BRIDGE_MD_share).
 	- Docker ready to pull (`docker pull scientificomputing/bridge`)